Alaricus/clicker-tutorial-react/README.md

 ### To start locally

-Install dependencies and run project
+Install dependencies and run the project:

 ```
 yarn